-During their survey―using sophisticated underground imaging technology, geo-radar and electrotomographic prospection, the archaeologists, much to their amazement, stumbled upon some major, previously undetected discoveries―many vast funerary underground chambers and arcades.
+During their survey―using sophisticated underground imaging technology, geo-radar and electrotomographic prospection, the archaeologists, much to their surprise, stumbled upon some previously undetected discoveries―many vast funerary underground chambers and arcades.
 The information gathered is currently being processed at the La Sapienza University in Rome.

 Previously discovered tombs were found pillaged to a large extent.
 The treasures were salvaged from them are displayed at the archaeological museums of Aksum and Addis Ababa.
 Owing to their general condition, none of these tombs―except the Tomb of the False Door are open to the public.